OKR Tracker

 What are OKRs?

-Objectives and Key Results — a goal-setting framework popularised by Andy Grove at Intel and adopted by Google.
-Each objective is a qualitative aim, supported by 3-5 measurable key results.
+Objectives and Key Results — a goal-setting framework invented by Andy Grove at Intel in the 1970s and scaled at Google by John Doerr in 1999.
+Each Objective is a qualitative aim ('what we want to achieve'), supported by 3-5 measurable Key Results ('how we'll know we got there').
+Used by most major tech companies and increasingly by non-tech businesses.

 How is progress calculated?

-Per-objective progress is the average progress of its key results.
-Overall progress is the average across all objectives.
+Per-objective progress is the average of its Key Results' progress percentages.
+Overall progress is the average across all Objectives.
+Weighted variants exist (some KRs matter more) but the simple average works well enough — don't over-engineer this.

 Should I aim to hit 100% of my OKRs?

 No — that's the difference between OKRs and KPIs.
-Google's culture aims for 70% — if you're hitting every OKR consistently, the objectives weren't ambitious enough.
+Google's culture aims for 70%.
+Hitting every OKR consistently means the Objectives weren't ambitious enough.
 OKRs are meant to stretch; KPIs are meant to be met.
 Don't mix them.
-And never tie compensation directly to OKR completion or people will sandbag the targets.
+And never tie compensation directly to OKR completion — people will sandbag targets the moment you do.